 Where to stay in Paris

-If you plan to visit Paris in 3 days, you have to carefully pick the area where your hotel or apartment is located.
+With such a short time in town, carefully pick the area where your hotel or apartment is located.
 You want a place that is close to the subway station and from where you can move around easily.
-I recommend staying in Les Marais as it is close to the Louvre and Notre-Dame, safe and with good restaurants and cafés.
+I recommend staying in Le Marais as it is close to the Louvre and Notre-Dame, safe and with good restaurants and cafés.

 How to get to Paris